 A child with disabilities may also be eligible for up to $1,000 a month in assistance under the military’s program for persons with disabilities.
 In addition, the military’s Exceptional Family Member Program is designed to ensure that families of children with special needs are assigned to duty stations where the child’s needs can be met.
 For more information visit http://militaryadoption.org/.

-Recommended Family Law Attorneys in the Dallas/Fort Worth area…
+A Recommended Adoption Attorney in the Dallas/Fort Worth area…

-Another adoption attorney I have had the pleasure to work with in the Fort Worth area is Eric Freeby from Brown Pruitt Wambsganss Ferrill & Dean P.C.
+I have had the pleasure of working with Eric Freeby from Brown Pruitt Wambsganss Ferrill & Dean P.C. for several years now.
 Mr. Freeby’s practice is devoted almost exclusively to adoption law, which includes independent domestic adoption, agency domestic adoption, international adoption, interstate (ICPC) adoption, special needs adoption, contested adoption, grandparent, stepparent and other family adoptions, as well as Texas Department of Family and Protective Services/Foster care adoptions, mediation, cases involving the Indian Welfare Act and adoption agency representation.
 Mr. Freeby also practices in the field of assisted reproduction.
 His contact information is as follows: 201 Main Street, Suite 801, Fort Worth, Texas 76102.
 His phone number is (817) 338-4888.
 Or toll free at (866) 433-6952.
-HIs email address is firstname.lastname@example.org.
+His email address is firstname.lastname@example.org.
 You can learn more by going to http://adoptionbp.com

 You Can Adopt Without Debt – by Julie Gumm